Polymer degradation

-Polymer degradation is the reduction in the physical properties of a polymer, such as strength, caused by changes in its chemical composition.
+Polymer degradation is the lowering of a polymer, such as strength, caused by changes in its chemical composition.
 Polymers and particularly plastics are subject to degradation at all stages of their product life cycle, including during their initial processing, use, disposal into the environment and recycling.
 The rate of this degradation varies significantly; biodegradation can take decades, whereas some industrial processes can completely decompose a polymer in hours.

 Technologies have been developed to both inhibit or promote degradation.
 For instance, polymer stabilizers ensure plastic items are produced with the desired properties, extend their useful lifespans, and facilitate their recycling.
 Conversely, biodegradable additives accelerate the degradation of plastic waste by improving its biodegradability.
 Some forms of plastic recycling can involve the complete degradation of a polymer back into monomers or other chemicals.

 In general, the effects of heat, light, air and water are the most significant factors in the degradation of plastic polymers.
 The major chemical changes are oxidation and chain scission, leading to a reduction in the molecular weight and degree of polymerization of the polymer.
 These changes affect physical properties like strength, malleability, melt flow index, appearance and colour.
 The changes in properties are often termed "aging".

 2013 European plastic demand by polymer type: